 Will this tell me if I’ve developed immunity to coronavirus (COVID-19)?

 This test can’t tell you if you’re now immune to COVID-19.
-This is still a very new virus, and we don’t know how long these antibodies stay in your system.
-This is why it’s important to continue to follow government guidelines on social distancing.
+This is still a new virus, and we don’t know how long these antibodies stay in your system.
+It’s also unclear whether antibodies provide immunity and if they do, how long this immunity might last.
+So it’s important to follow national guidelines even if you test positive for antibodies.

 How quickly will I get the results?